1

 - Positioning for all standard views

-- Developing and ID of normal vs. abnormal structures.
+- Identification of normal vs. abnormal structures

-- Procedures for surgical extractions
+- Techniques for surgical extractions (flap design and mobilization)

-Course Title: Clinical Advantage - Technicians Workshop
+Clinical Advantage - Technician's Workshop

-Credits Earned: 16 hours
+Credits Earned: 16 veterinary continuing education credits

 The participants at the end of this course will understand their integral role in the dental team and will be well versed in the following lecture topics:

-Normal Dental Anatomy
+- Normal Dental Anatomy

 - Tooth development